 - Collecting sales tax and remitting it to the government

-- Create or maintain an orderly filing system for all accounting papers
+- Create or maintain an orderly filing system for all accounting papers and financial statements

 - Do monthly reconciliations for all the business’s bank accounts

 - Monitor and update the chart of accounts

 - Monitor and update the yearly budget